I’ve been gone for a minute but I’m back and ready to share

 If I’ve said it once I’ve said it a hundred times.
-Being pregnant is hard and with my first two pregnancies I suffered really badly.
-I had constant low iron which not only makes you exhausted it can cause bad headaches, nausea and a plethera of other ailments.
+Being pregnant is hard and with my first two pregnancies, I suffered really badly.
+Suffering constant low iron which not only makes you exhausted it can cause bad headaches, nausea and a plethora of other ailments.
 I also struggled with morning (more like all day) sickness throughout both.
-I was so lucky to have a straightforward pregnancy this time round.
-The worst part was the indigestion I had so I can’t complain.
+I was so lucky to have a straightforward pregnancy this time around.
+The worst part was indigestion I had so I can’t complain.

 Everyone in the theatre was so nice and welcoming.
 They put me at ease straight away and soon we were ready for the epidural.
 Due to my leg condition I am very familiar with these so this wasn’t really a problem for me.
 It feels like a scratch and that’s it.
 Once it had been done I was led down and had to have a catheter fitted.
 Then I was sprayed with a cold spray to see how numb I was.
 Once I was numb from boobs to feet it was time to start.
 I had requested that the surgeon try not to discuss what they were doing.
 I find the medical talk freaks me out more to be honest.
 From first incision to my little boy being here took all of twenty minutes if that.

 Now, I have to say I didn’t have the same pain as I experienced in my first planned section.
-This time it was more of a tender and pullinh sort of pain.
+This time it was more of a tender feeling with pulling sort of pain.
 It was all worth it though because at 9.31am weighing 7lb 3oz (my guess was 7lb 2oz, just saying) our third little boy entered the world.
 It is always such a magical moment to see there purple little faces.

 I was then taken to the ward and we settled in for the day.
 Due to my section I had to stay for a minimal of 24 hours but I couldn’t wait for my boys to meet their new brother.
 I also couldn’t wait to get home (hahaha).
 Later on in the day the boys arrived to meet their new buddy and were absolutely smitten from the get go.
 My sister in law brought them so everyone enjoyed a quick snuggle with him.
 Then it was one of the worst parts.
 My boys and my partner had to leave.
 We wanted to keep the kids routine as normal as we could.
 Especially as my middle child found me being away hard and he was very emotional.
 Dad went home to take care of them.